Country: South Africa

 MEval-SIFSA addresses these priorities with a strategic emphasis on:

 JSI has been building the capacity of the South African government and its partners in monitoring and evaluating HIV and related programs since 2008.
 Through the Enhancing Strategic Information (ESI), (2008-2013).
-Under MEval-SIFSA, JSI is the lead implementor under MEASURE Evaluation and leads the capacity building, HIS, and M&E components of MEval-SIFSA.
+Under MEval-SIFSA, JSI is the lead implementer under MEASURE Evaluation and leads the capacity building, HIS, and M&E components of MEval-SIFSA.
 MEASURE Evaluation, a global monitoring and evaluation project led by the University of North Carolina, Chapel Hill (UNC).

 - A system-wide approach that reduces duplication of effort and reaches all levels of data producers and users